4/29/2025

 Chief Banking and Revenue Officer

 Yeah, sure, Adam.
-I think the way we're looking at it, we are pulling back a little bit on investor CRE and really focusing on commercial CNI which we've articulated that as our business plan going forward.
-We're finding some pretty good growth and I would articulate it as taking market share both in Arizona and Minnesota as well as North Dakota.
-So I'd say all markets are finding decent pipelines in CNI but again market share, we're not seeing a lot of customers expanding their business necessarily.
-It's really just moving their relationships from one bank to another due to other reasons, relationship reasons or other actumens with credit that work better for us.
-So really it's the mid-market CNI that we're really focused on in all markets and that's really the bulk of our pipeline.
-Like Al said earlier, we're cautiously optimistic but we're still sticking around at 7% growth annualized.
+I think the way we're looking at it is we are pulling back a little bit on investor CRE and really focusing on commercial CNI, which we've articulated that as our business plan going forward.
+We're finding some pretty good growth, and I would articulate it as taking market share both in Arizona and Minnesota as well as North Dakota.
+So I'd say all markets are finding decent pipelines in CNI.
+But, again, market share, we're not seeing a lot of customers expanding their business necessarily.
+It's really just moving their relationships from one bank to another due to other reasons, relationship reasons or other acumen with credit that work better for us.
+So, really, it's the mid-market CNI that we're really focused on in all markets, and that's really the bulk of our pipeline.
+Like Al said earlier, we're cautiously optimistic, but we're still sticking around that 7% growth annualized.
 We're not thinking we're going to have a lot more than that this year.

 speaker